-incidental effects on its ability to gather and report the news'.
-16 For example, the press may not with impunity break and enter into an office or dwelling to gather news, nor may the media disregard copyright laws when they publish material copyrighted by others or agree to restrain trade in violation of the antitrust laws.
-However, a publisher cannot be held liable for the unlawful procuring of information by a source if the publisher was not involved in the illegal conduct and accessed the information lawfully and where the information is of public concern.
-17
+Publishers have no special immunity from the application of general laws, and enforcement of these laws against the press 'is not subject to stricter scrutiny than would be applied to enforcement against other persons or organisations'.
+[22] Generally applicable laws 'do not offend the First Amendment simply because their enforcement against the press has incidental effects on its ability to gather and report the news'.
+[23] For example, the press may not with impunity break and enter into an office or dwelling to gather news, nor may the media disregard copyright laws when they publish material copyrighted by others or agree to restrain trade in violation of the antitrust laws.
+However, a publisher cannot be held liable for the unlawful procuring of information by a source if the publisher was not involved in the illegal conduct and accessed the information lawfully and if the information is of public concern.
+[24]

 Undercover reporting techniques have been the subject of several lawsuits challenging the constitutionality of state 'ag-gag' laws that criminalise the infiltration of agricultural production facilities to document illegal, unsanitary or inhumane conditions.
 In Animal Legal Defense Fund v.
-Wasden, 18 the court struck down the provisions of an Idaho statute prohibiting making a misrepresentation to access an agricultural production facility and unauthorised audio or video recording of the facility's operations on the ground that these were content-based restrictions of protected speech that were broader than necessary to protect the property owner's interests.
+Wasden, [25] the court struck down the provisions of an Idaho statute prohibiting making a misrepresentation to access an agricultural production facility and unauthorised audio or video recording of the facility's operations on the ground that these were content-based restrictions of protected speech that were broader than necessary to protect the property owner's interests.

 In private tort actions, the legitimate newsgathering purpose of secret recording often outweighs a plaintiff's asserted privacy interests.
 In Medical Laboratory Management Consultants v.
-American Broadcasting Companies, 19 for example, the court held that the secret taping of a conversation concerning the business operations of a medical laboratory did not implicate a reasonable expectation of privacy because the information was 'at most, company confidential' and did not involve private and personal affairs of the lab owner.
-20 Any 'offensiveness of the alleged intrusion' was 'mitigated by the public interest in the news gathered'.
-21 There are limits to this principle, however.
+American Broadcasting Companies, [26] for example, the court held that the secret taping of a conversation concerning the business operations of a medical laboratory did not implicate a reasonable expectation of privacy because the information was 'at most, company confidential' and did not involve private and personal affairs of the lab owner.
+[27] Any 'offensiveness of the alleged intrusion' was 'mitigated by the public interest in the news gathered'.
+[28] There are limits to this principle, however.
 Journalists do not have a 'license to intrude in an objectively offensive manner into private places, conversations or matters merely because the reporter thinks he or she may thereby find something that will warrant publication or broadcast'.
+[29]

-22 iii Freedom of access to government information
+Freedom of access to government information

-Access to federal government information is governed by the Freedom of Information Act,23 which, inter alia, directs federal agencies to make records promptly available to any person on request.
-The statute exempts from disclosure nine categories of documents, including classified information, trade secrets, privileged inter-agency or intra-agency memoranda or letters, and law enforcement records or information if disclosure could reasonably be
+Access to federal government information is governed by the Freedom of Information Act, which, inter alia, directs federal agencies to make records promptly available to any person on request.
+The statute exempts from disclosure nine categories of documents, including classified information, trade secrets, privileged inter-agency or intra-agency memoranda or letters, and law enforcement records or information if disclosure could reasonably be expected to interfere with ongoing law enforcement proceedings.
+States have their own freedom of information laws and processes for obtaining information about the workings of state government.